GeoscienceAustralia/vaws/docs/source/ch03_input.rst

-    width, float, "width of the model (in metre)" cpe_cv, float, "CV of |Cpe| for cladding elements such as sheeting and batten" cpe_k, float, "shape factor of |Cpe| for cladding elements such as sheeting and batten" cpe_str_cv, float, "CV of |Cpe| for structural elements such as rafter" cpe_str_k, float, "shape factor of |Cpe| for structural elements as rafter"
+    width, float, "width of the model (in metre)" cpe_cv, float, "CV of |Cpe| for cladding elements such as sheeting and batten" cpe_k, float, "shape factor of |Cpe| for cladding elements such as sheeting and batten" cpe_str_cv, float, "CV of |Cpe,str| for structural elements such as rafter" cpe_str_k, float, "shape factor of |Cpe,str| for structural elements as rafter"

 .. _conn_groups.csv_section: